PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 Black Rock City, often abbreviated to BRC, is the name of the temporary city created by Burning Man participants.
 Much of the layout and general city infrastructure is constructed by Department of Public Works (DPW) volunteers who often reside in Black Rock City for several weeks before and after the event.
 The remainder of the city including theme camps, villages, art installations and individual camping are all created by participants.
 It takes the shape of a 1.5-mile (2.4 km) wide semicircle.

-Burning Man does not have a central focus like most other festivals; instead, it encourages free expression and community-building among its participants, the so-called “Burners” – although there is an annual theme.
-At the event, there Artery is set up to showcase Burners’ art works, such as large-scale sculptural installations, art cars, and, more recently, films.
+At the event, an exhibition area known as the Artery is set up to showcase Burners’ art works, such as large-scale sculptural installations, art cars, and, more recently, films.